Guide

 "What tools are exposed by the tanitdata server?"

 The client should display a list of tools provided by the server.
-If
+If that list appears, the connection works.

-Step 4 — Your first real query
+Step 5 — Your first real query

 Try a question that combines numbers and documentary context: